 News

-Joint pleasure – Practice Plus Group launches after joint surgery sex guide for patients
+Joint pleasure – Sex after surgery guide for patients

 You might be surprised to learn that one of the most common questions asked by our recovering hip and knee surgery patients is ‘How long after surgery can I have sex?’
 To answer the question, and spare some blushes from shy patients, Practice Plus Group has launched a new intimacy guide catering to those recovering from surgery.

-Sex after hip and knee surgery guide by Practice Plus Group as seen on TV- Lorraine and Dr Hillary
+Sex after surgery guide by Practice Plus Group as seen on TV- Lorraine and Dr Hillary

 As seen on TV